 Note - In the following sections, only the parameters that are highlighted in bold text are applicable to these Application Notes.
 Other parameter values may or may not match based on local configurations.
-The Communication Manager SAT console, the System Manager Web UI and the Avaya SBCE Web UI captured in this sections are displaying the configuration those have been configured earlier.
-The actual Communication Manager SAT commands, the System Manager Web UI and the Avaya SBCE Web UI to create/add the configurations may vary.
+The Communication Manager SAT console, the Avaya SMGR Web UI and the Avaya SBCE Web UI captured in this sections are displaying the configuration those have been configured earlier.
+The actual Communication Manager SAT commands, Avaya SMGR Web UI and Avaya SBCE Web UI to create/add the configurations may vary.